Pediatrician, Blank Children’s Hospital and

 Claire, Camden and Carolyne.
 Shanda spends the majority of her time on the volunteer leadership

 team for Parents for Great Iowa Schools, a statewide parent advocacy group.
 Shanda also was a founder and co-chair for the Johnston Legislative Action Committee.
 This committee is parent led and advocates at the Capitol for the needs of Johnston Schools.
 Recently her family relocated from Johnston back to their hometown of Panora where she looks forward to getting involved with the community.
-In her spare time, she loves to go boating and spend time with family and friends.
+In her spare time, she loves to go boating and spending time with family and friends.

 Dan Chibnall received his Masters in Library & Information Science from the University of Missouri-Columbia in 2005.
 Since moving to Iowa in the fall of 2005 he served as the User Services & Instruction Design Librarian at Grand View University from 2006-2016.
 In the summer of 2016, he began serving as the STEM Librarian at Drake University where he teaches courses on science literacy and information literacy and works closely with students and faculty on research projects and course development.
 Dan also currently serves as the Past-President of the Iowa Library Association, where he has served on the board since 2015.
 In his free time, Dan enjoys traveling the world with his wife Alison, hiking trails around the state of Iowa, being a science & astronomy advocate to kids, cooking, playing chess, and cheering on the St. Louis Cardinals.